syahrulazka/Sales-Analysis/README.md

 # Sales-Analysis
-this repo is about sales analysis project
+this repo is about sales analysis - Data Analyst mini project